mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 understand exhibit a sawtooth behaviour in the congestion window size, assuming it never exceeds the receive window.

+## Internet Protocol

+I think it's time to delve further down the stack to the Internet Protocol (IP).
+The purpose of the IP layer is twofold:

+* fragmentation and reassembly of packets where the packet size of the upper layers happens to be larger than the data link layer supports; and

+* figuring out the next hop for a packet so that it can get closer to its eventual destination.

+(Of course, if the reassembled packet has hit its final destination, the next hop is the transport layer!)

+Sounds pretty straightforward, eh?
+Let's start by looking at the header IP prepends to the transport layer packet.
+There are two versions of IP currently in relatively wide use: version 4 is most common, with 32-bit addressing, and the shiny new version 6, which is starting to become more widespread and has 128-bit addressing.
+Much as it seems crazy to talk about the past instead of the future, I'm much more familiar with IPv4 than v6, so I'll stick with that.

+Of course, thanks to the well implemented layering of protocols, neither the transport layer (TCP or UDP), nor the data link layer care about what protocol is in use at the Internet layer.
+However, communication between hosts supporting IPv4 and IPv6 require a gateway in between to translate.

+The IPv4 header has the following fields:

+* The version of the IP packet.
+Funnily enough, in this version of IP, it is the constant, '4'.

+* The header length in 32-bit (4 byte) words.
+This allows the receiver to understand how many optional headers have been included.
+It's a minimum of 5, since the fixed size header is 20 bytes.

+* The type of service, or differentiated services code point.
+Essentially, this is a mechanism for applications to indicate the priority of the data.
+  Traditionally, packets could be specified as being 'interactive' (where latency is the primary concern), 'bulk transfer', where high throughput is most important, or 'reliable', which discourages the packet from being dropped.
+In practice, the original type of service implementation wasn't trusted by intermediate nodes because end nodes could set it arbitrarily.
+  Diffserv provides a more cooperative mechanism though it's still primarily used to prioritise voice (low latency) traffic, as I understand it.

+* Congestion notification, which allows the endpoints to infer congestion before packets are dropped (obsoleting ICMP source quench messages, I think).

+* The total length of the packet (headers and payload).
+This tends to feature at each encapsulation of the payload so that layer has an easy way to see when its packet and payload end.
+Sometimes it includes the header, sometimes it's just the length of the payload.
+Such are the vagaries of communications protocols...

+* An identifier, which groups together separate fragments which belong to the same packet at the transport level.

+* Flags and offsets to manage fragmentation and reassembly.

+* Time to live, which specifies the number of hops the packet can take before it gets discarded.
+Each time a packet traverses a router, the time to live is decremented.
+If it hits zero before getting to its destination, then it's discarded.
+This prevents packets getting into loops, living forever, and congesting the network.

+* The transport layer protocol that the packet belongs to.
+This is analogous to the port number, in that it indicates which upper level transport layer the packet should be passed to when it hits the destination.

+* The header checksum.
+This is *just* an error detection mechanism for the header itself.
+If the header checksum doesn't match at any point, the node receiving that packet drops it.
+Checksumming the payload itself is the responsibility of a higher level protocol (TCP provides such checksumming, but UDP does not).

+* The source address indicating the IP address of the computer sending the message, so that the receiver knows where to send a response.
+Remember that the IP protocol is completely stateless, so it doesn't have to retain information about previous packet flows.
+Each packet provides enough state by itself, and at this layer, it's enough to know where the packet came from so we can reply (if necessary).

+* The destination address indicating the IP address of the computer that should receive the message.
+While this information isn't always useful to the computer that does wind up receiving the message, all the intermediate hops use it to help move the packet to its final destination.

+The IP layer is the first point where we stop thinking about end-to-end communication and start thinking about it as a series of hops.
+The Internet is an interconnected set of inter-networks.
+There isn't a single hop from any one computer to any other -- such a thing would be an administrative nightmare.

+Instead, each node on the Internet knows which nodes it is connected to.
+For a simple end node, this will be the 'default gateway' -- the node that knows where to push packets on to so they get towards their final destination.
+Intermediate nodes, like your home router, might know how to get to two other networks -- the computers directly connected to your home network, and the Internet at large.
+Routers on the Internet have many more connections, and much richer information about where is best to send packets in order for them to reach their destination.

 ## Keywords I want to incorporate

 * Proxy caches